fukkaer/fukkaer/README.md

 - Hi, I’m @fukkaer
 - I program in my free time.
 - I'm Unemployed.
-Never busy.
-Need job, or something.
+Need job as junior programmer.
-- I’m interested in Programming, that's why I'm on GitHub
+- I’m interested in Programming, that's why I'm on GitHub.
-- Did courses in Python, currently doing self study until i get hired.
+- Did courses in Python, currently doing self study, and pet projects until i get hired.
 - I’m currently learning:
 -  SQL, because it never hurts to know how to interact with servers.
 -  Soon C++, because game development may be interesting at some point.